Single Cabin : $3,100 | 4 Available

 We have an idea of what the Mediterranean looks like if you closed your eyes and picture the Southern European landscape.
 Little coffee cups and terraced buildings with terra-cotta roofs with opaque siding.
 Sardinia and Corsica do not fit into this category.
 Although you can find the typical Southern Europe vibes, this landscape is unlike anything imaginable.
 To the extent, the northeast coast of Sardinia is rugged and wild, with a glimpse of both rustic Italian life to the left and on the right, the lavish resorts tucked away along the cost.
 The islands offshore resemble more of a foreign world than the Mediterranean.
 With endless alcoves surrounded by the most paradise of waters, the Sailing Collective experience along this coastline is left for your own interpretation, confused by the beauty and captivated by its mystique, the Sardinia - Corsica Collective itinerary must be on everyone’s to-do list.

-Embarking time: AFTER 7 pm on Saturday, July 6th or BEFORE 9 am on Sunday, July 7th
+Embarking time: AFTER 7 pm on Saturday, July 7th p> Disembark time: 9 am on Saturday, July 13th (returning to port on Friday evening)

 We will be departing from 3 different marinas on this trip, all within a 45-minute taxi transfer from Olbia Airport and Olbia City Center.
 You will be notified of the marina location by your captain as we approach the journey start date.